open-ce/open-ce/README.md

 conda install -c ./condabuild PACKAGE
 ```

-The following command can be used to create a conda environment using conda environment file.
+The following command can be used to create a conda environment using a conda environment file.

 ```bash
 conda env create -f opence-conda-env-py3.6-cpu-openmpi.yaml